aisamanra/telml-markup/README.md

 The `telml-markup` package provides a simple, LaTeX-inspired markup language with the possibility of writing extensible instructions.

+**This is in early phases, and so should not be relied upon for any kind of stability at this stage.** In particular, the set of tags and how they are understood could change radically during development.

 ## Basic Usage

 The `render` function takes a [`telml`](https://github.com/aisamanra/telml)